Let’s talk about my favorite topic – mother nature.

 Get down and dirty – in more than one way.
 It’s all nature and natural – although this sounds sexual, I am, in fact, not talking about sex.

 Stop hiding away your animal nature and listen to your instincts and go with your gut.
 Stop limiting yourself and playing it safe.
+Be alive!

 You evolved to survive and to thrive, not to hide and use your fingers to snap photos of your bum in the mirror – because that is not empowerment.
 True empowerment comes when you realize who you are when Mama Earth is watching you.